-ALCOHOL/DRUG/TOBACCO POLICY
+ALCOHOL/DRUG/TOBACCO/VAPING POLICY

 Students are prohibited from possessing, using, and selling any mood-altering chemicals in school, on school property, or at any school-related activity whether at home or away.
-Possession of actual or look alike alcohol, tobacco, e-cigarettes, vape, or any nicotine delivery systems, drug, Including, but not limited to: Alcoholic beverages, Marijuana, hashish, or any similar cannabis derivative, Methamphetamines, Steroids or paraphernalia will be subject to disciplinary action.
+Possession of actual or look alike alcohol, tobacco, e-cigarettes, vape, or any nicotine delivery systems, drug, including, but not limited to: Alcoholic beverages, Marijuana, hashish, or any similar cannabis derivative, Methamphetamines, Steroids or paraphernalia will be subject to disciplinary action.
+Any violation of this policy will be subject to disciplinary action that may include law enforcement.

+Sabetha High School restrooms are monitored by vape detectors in order to protect our students from illegal substance use in our building.
+This monitoring, in conjunction with surveillance cameras and administrator investigation can result in disciplinary action being taken if a violation of policy or law is determined to have taken place.

 Drug dogs may be used in the building or on school grounds.
 This is an effort to deter the presence of drugs on school property.

-- 1. Trained dog searches of school property, to include lockers, locker rooms, hallways, and parking lots shall be conducted randomly at the request of administration without notice and without student consent. - 2.
-The trainer and dog will be permitted to come into the school building accompanied by a school administrator, normally while students are in classrooms. - 3.
-The trained dog will not search students or student book bags unless school administration has independently determined that there is reasonable cause to do so. - 4.
-If the trained dog alerts on a locker or vehicle, the student will be called out of class to witness the search, if possible, and the student's parent notified immediately after the search is concluded, regardless of whether or not contraband is found. - 5.
-In the event the search after an alert reveals contraband in the locker or vehicle, law enforcement officers will take custody of the contraband, the student's parent notified, and the student removed to the building principal's office for further processing.
+1. Trained dog searches of school property, to include lockers, locker rooms, hallways, and parking lots shall be conducted randomly at the request of administration without notice and without student consent.

+2. The trainer and dog will be permitted to come into the school building accompanied by a school administrator, normally while students are in classrooms.

+3. The trained dog will not search students or student book bags unless school administration has independently determined that there is reasonable cause to do so.

+4. If the trained dog alerts on a locker or vehicle, the student will be called out of class to witness the search, if possible, and the student's parent notified immediately after the search is concluded, regardless of whether or not contraband is found.

+5. In the event the search after an alert reveals contraband in the locker or vehicle, law enforcement officers will take custody of the contraband, the student's parent notified, and the student removed to the building principal's office for further processing.